St. Josaphat Branch

-For more than 82 years St. Josaphat UCBC branch we have actively pursued this mission and objective of faithful service through its aims:
+For more than 82 years, the St. Josaphat UCBC Branch has actively pursued this mission and objective of faithful service through its aims:

 - Catholic Religion: to further Catholic religion in the Byzantine rite, together with the priests to organize parishes and build churches, support church institutions, clubs, organizations, etc.